kaityo256/md2docx/README.md

 ![sample.png](sample.png)

-It contains Japanese Hiragana since the template file contains it.
+It contains Japanese Katakana since the template file contains it.